beevik/ntp/README.md

 * `Timeout`: How long to wait before giving up on a response from the NTP server.
 * `Version`: Which version of the NTP protocol to use (2, 3 or 4).
-* `LocalAddress`: The local network address to use when connecting to the server.
-* `Port`: The remote NTP server port to contact.
 * `TTL`: The maximum number of IP hops before the request packet is discarded.
 * `Auth`: The symmetric authentication key and algorithm used by the server to authenticate the query.
 The same information is used by the client to authenticate the server's response.
+* `Extensions`: Extensions may be added to modify NTP queries before they are transmitted and to process NTP responses after they arrive.
 * `Dial`: A custom network connection "dialer" function used to override the default UDP dialer function.

 ## Using the NTP pool